civican/legisinfo/42-1/bills/C-45/bill_text.md

     proceedings in respect of an offence arising out of the contravention of paragraph `12`(4)(b) in respect of five or six cannabis plants;

-    proceedings in respect of an offence arising out of the contravention of subsection `12`(5) in respect of one or two cannabis plants;
+    proceedings in respect of an offence arising out of the contravention of subsection `12`(5) in respect of one or two cannabis plants; and

-    proceedings in respect of an offence arising out of the contravention of paragraph `12`(6)(a) in respect of a single cannabis plant that is 150 cm or less in height, not including any part of the plant that is not normally exposed to the air; and

-    proceedings in respect of an offence arising out of the contravention of section `44` in respect of a contravention of a provision that is specified in regulations made under paragraph `139`(1)(z.6).
+    proceedings in respect of an offence arising out of the contravention of section 44 in respect of a contravention of a provision that is specified in regulations made under paragraph `139`(1)(z.6).

   **(3)** The summons and information portions of the ticket must set out